Luatan/dynDNSChecker/Readme.md

 ```

 #### Docker Compose example

-You can also use docker compose for easy deployment.
-Make sure the image was built using the command explained in step 2
-.

-If you named your image differently, make sure to change it in the compose file
+The compose file builds the image directly.
+You can either use the environment variables directly in the yaml file or you can mount
+an .env file.
+In this example it uses the .env file which has to be created in the same
+directory as the docker-compose.yaml file.

 ```yaml
 version: '3.7'